Art, Artist and Atmosphere

 and the patience and talent that goes into hand-creating

-Sawdust Art Festival was founded in 1966 as a reaction
+Sawdust Art Festival was founded as a reaction

 against stuffy, boring art shows.
 The iconoclastic spirit